 Actuarial Mathematics faculty

-Bryant’s Actuarial Mathematics faculty includes one member designated as an associate of the Society of Actuaries and another who is a fellow of the society and came to the University after many years of professional experience in the actuarial field.
+Bryant’s Actuarial Mathematics faculty includes one member designated as an associate of the Society of Actuaries and another who is a Fellow with the Casualty Actuarial Society and came to the University after many years of professional experience in the actuarial field.
 Faculty actively consult in the actuarial business field and regularly publish in scholarly and professional journals.

 Rohan Laungani '12

 Actuarial Associate, PricewaterhouseCoopers

 “It’s up to each student to take advantage of all the resources on campus,” says Laungani, who studied Actuarial Mathematics and Economics.
 “At Bryant, opportunities are endless.”

 The recipient of the Actuarial Foundation’s John Culver Woody Award, Laungani, who has lived in India and Nigeria, passed two actuarial exams before Commencement.
 He is now working at PwC’s New York City headquarters.